 Other ideas to try out

-If none of the above apply to your situation, here are some other quick ideas you might find useful:
+If none of the above apply to your situation, here are some other quick ideas you might find helpful:

-- Depending of the area you live in, you might be able to connect your smartphone to a free USB slot at the train station, local library or even in public parks.
+- Depending on the area you live in, you might be able to connect your smartphone to a free USB slot at the train station, local library, or even in public parks.
 Many cities offer free public charging spots, some of them running on solar energy, thus they should be able to provide power even if the grid is out.

 - Are pubs or restaurants open in our area?
 You can ask the staff there if they can help you charge your phone while enjoying a nice cup of coffee.

-- Ask people for help: your friends, neighbors or even a policeman if the situation requires.
+- Ask people for help: your friends, neighbors, or even a policeman if the situation requires it.